PSNI data breach: Man in court on terrorism-related charges

 Mr O'Kane was remanded in custody for four weeks.

-He was arrested by police at his house last Friday.
+He was arrested by police at his County Londonderry house last Friday.

-The data breach happened two weeks ago, when police released the names of more than 10,000 staff and officers by mistake, under a Freedom of Information request.
+The data breach happened two weeks ago, when police released the names of more than 10,000 staff and officers by mistake, under a Freedom of Information (FoI) request.